ErrorNoInternet/Avobot/README.md

 # How to setup

 This chatbot requires no Python modules to be installed.
 All the modules that it uses are already in Python.
-All you need to do is run the ``Avobot.py`` file (make sure that the ``responses.data`` is also in the same folder) and chat with your bot!
+All you need to do is run the ``Avobot.py`` file (make sure that ``responses.data`` is also in the same folder) and chat with your bot!

 # How the chatbot works